This talk was given at the Property And Freedom Society by Jared Taylor, and is cross-posted on American Renaissance.

 They believed people of different races differed substantially in intelligence, temperament, and ability, and that was why different races built different kinds of societies.
 They wanted America to be populated by whites, and thought only people of European stock could maintain the civilization they valued.
 They considered immigration of non-whites a threat to their civilization.
 It was common to argue that if non-whites could not be removed from the country they should be separated socially and politically.
 Whites were also very strongly opposed to miscegenation, especially with blacks.

 What whites now think about race represents a complete reversal.
 I can think of very few examples in human history in which important attitudes have been completely turned inside out in so short a period.
 This is like Iran having an Islamic revolution or the Soviet Union ending Communism.

+What whites are now supposed to believe I would summarize as follows: First, the races are absolutely equal in every respect and are therefore interchangeable.
 Race is therefore not a valid criterion for any purpose—except, perhaps, for redressing wrongs done to non-whites.
 Whites have no valid group interests, so it is illegitimate for them to organize as whites.
 Racial diversity is a wonderful thing in and of itself, so whites should welcome large numbers of non-whites into their neighborhoods, schools, institutions, and into the country as a whole.
 Immigration of non-whites strengthens the United States even as it reduces whites to a minority.
 As for miscegenation, we are not yet at the point where whites are actually criticized for marrying each other, but dating and marrying non-whites is thought to be wonderfully progressive.